Get the latest on our spring planning.

 Application forms are available from the Registrar on each campus.
-The deadline on both campuses for submitting this form is the third Monday in February.
+The deadline on both campuses for submitting this form is March 1.
 The application form, along with the $500 advance deposit, is submitted to the campus the student is currently attending.
+For current Santa Fe students paying by check, bring the check to the Treasurer’s Office.
+For current Santa Fe students paying via credit/debit card, send an email to sfstudentaccounts(at)sjc.edu for an electronic payment invoice.
 The application is subject to approval by the Deans on both campuses.
 No late applications will be accepted.

 Students receiving financial aid should at the time of application also notify the Director of Financial Aid of their intention to transfer.
 The directors in Santa Fe and Annapolis have agreed on a unified policy for transfer students.
 Only one award will be made and it will be from the campus to which the transfer is anticipated.
 If a student has decided not to transfer, the Director of Financial Aid on the current campus will honor the award generated by the other campus.